 - Try to remove any weapons, medications, or other potentially harmful objects.

-CBT and ERP may be effective treatments for intrusive thoughts and may be
+CBT and ERP may be effective treatments for intrusive thoughts.
+They may be

 Learning to allow intrusive thoughts and any feelings they may bring up without trying to push them away may be an effective way of reducing the frequency and intensity of intrusive thoughts.

-Intrusive thoughts are thoughts that may feel disturbing, distressing, or uncontrollable to the person having them.
+Intrusive thoughts are thoughts that may feel disturbing, distressing, or unmanageable to the person having them.

 The more people try to suppress intrusive thoughts, the more frequently they may occur.